kashi618/Atlas-of-Thoughts/College/Programming/Pass by Value - Pass by Reference - C.md

 ## Pass by Reference / Functions with Pointers
 This is when you pass the **ADDRESS** of the parameter to the function
+- This allows you to change the value of the original value of the parameter

 ```c
 #include <stdio.h>